scalameta/metals/CONTRIBUTING.md

           # Open the test-workspace folder in the debugging window
           # of vscode.
 Open a file in the project.

+(optional) to install the plugin for your default vscode npm run build # builds a .vsix extension file code --install-extension vscode-scalameta-0.0.1.vsix

 ########
 # Step 3
 ########